beefowler/Eukaryote_Procedures/README.md

 The corresponding variables for Synechococcus are available for each of the above, where "euk" is replaced with "syn".

 *Figure 4*
+The data used to generate Figure 4 in hte manuscript.
+Once again, daily values are available for each day of the time series, while the figure only includes the climatological values.
+Daily_sunlight - 366x16 matrix with the mean incident radation (W m^(-2)) for each day as measured by the PAR sensor at the MVCO Meteorological mast.
+Daily_temp - 366x16 matrix with the mean water temperature (%deg;C) as measured at MVCO.
+More details abou these measurements are available here [https://www.whoi.edu/website/mvco/meteorological-data/].